antononcube/RakuForPrediction-book/Articles/Further-work-on-Raku-D3.js-translation.md

 2. Be able to produce D3.js without placement wrappers (like HTML declaration, of JavaScript brackets for Jupyter.)

-The refactoring for 2. was required in order to have multiple plots in one Jupyter cesll.
+The refactoring for 2. was required in order to have multiple plots in one Jupyter cell.
 Also, it was fairly involved, although, it is "just" for gluing the main, core plotting parts.

 I wanted to do as much as possible on the Raku side: